ColbyCommunications/davisconnects-site-2/README.md

-# Colby Starter Theme
+# WordPress template for Platform.sh

 This project provides a starter kit for Colby College WordPress projects (forked from University of Missouri) hosted on Platform.sh.
-It is built using Composer, via the popular <a href="https://github.com/johnpbloch/wordpress">johnpbloch/wordpress</a> script..
+It is built using Composer, via the popular <a href="https://github.com/johnpbloch/wordpress">johnpbloch/wordpress</a> script.

 ## How to Use This Repo as a Template